sooriyaarachchi/pybites.github.io-src/content/codechallenge57.md

-Title: Code Challenge --- Analyze Olympic Games Data
+Title: Code Challenge 57 - Analyze Olympic Games Data
-Date: 2017-10-18 13:00
+Date: 2017-10-29 10:00
 Category: Challenge
-Tags: codechallenges, Pandas, Olympic Games
+Tags: code challenge, challenges, Pandas, Olympic Games
-Slug: ---
+Slug: codechallenge57
 Authors: Andrea Mammoliti
+status: draft

 Summary: Hi Pythonistas, a new week, a new 'bite' of Python programming.
 You can use Python and all the libraries you need to analyze the data of Olympic Games and find out interesting things and present them to everyone with libraries such as matpolib

 > Life is about facing new challenges - Kostya Tszyu

 Hi Pythonistas, a new week, a new 'bite' of Python programming.
+You can use Python and all the libraries you need to analyze the data of Olympic Games and find out interesting things and present them to everyone with libraries such as matpolib

 ## The Challenge